-Collaborative Piano: Graduate student Anne Marie Padelford, Allison Gagnon, guest artist Frederica von Stade
+Collaborative Pianists: Graduate student Anne Marie Padelford, Allison Gagnon, guest artist Frederica von Stade

 Comprehensive performance experience